11 Reasons to Start a Herb Garden

 Many herbs do double duty in the garden by adding beauty while helping to deter unwanted pests.
 Their strong scents can make your garden less appealing to certain insects and critters, making herbs a natural companion plant for flowers and vegetables.

-Mint is ofter used to discourage ants, flies, mosquitoes, and even rodents from frequenting an area.
-Rosemary can help repel insects that damage garden plants, while dill is know to attract beneficial pollinators and may help reduce problems with pests like aphids and tomato hornworms.
+Mint is often used to discourage ants, flies, mosquitoes, and even rodents from frequenting an area.
+Rosemary can help repel insects that damage garden plants, while dill is known to attract beneficial pollinators and may help reduce problems with pests like aphids and tomato hornworms.

 10. Herbs Make Thoughtful Homemade Gifts

 If you’re looking for meaningful, budget-friendly gifts, your herb garden is full of possibilities.
-Fresh herbs can be transformed into beautiful handmade creating that friends and family will love.
+Fresh herbs can be transformed into beautiful handmade creations that friends and family will love.

 Some favorite ideas include herb salts, infused vinegars, flavored honey, homemade tea blends, spice mixes, bath salts, candles, and herbal soaps.
 Package them in pretty jars or baskets, and you’ll have a gift that feels both personal and practical.